 Enforcement delayed on Oregon provisions

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) is withdrawing the state-initiated confined space rule the agency adopted in September 2012.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) is withdrawing the state-initiated confined space rule the agency adopted in September 2012.
 Employers need to comply with the pre-existing federal rules in general industry, as well as the limited construction requirements previously in place.

 To develop a new proposal, Oregon OSHA Administrator Michael Wood said the agency will bring together previous advisory groups to review industry concerns about the Oregon rule and its economic effects.
 He said Oregon OSHA remains committed to a comprehensive rule addressing confined space hazards in general industry and construction workplaces.